robbytables/bug-free-invention/unit-6-flask/instructor-resources/hw-5day-4flask/README.md

 For each of the challenges listed below, you will create a new `.py` file and write code to solve the problem.
 For example, you would create `problem1.py` with your solution code to the first problem.
 Run the file from the command line to check your work.

-*Reminder: On your laptop, you can run the file from your command line with the following command:*
+*Reminder: On your laptop, you can run the file from your command line with the following:*

 ```
 python problem1.py
 ```

-> **Hint**: After finish writing your code, launch your server, go into your browser and be sure that your Flask app is outputting the intended data.
+> **Hint**: After finish writing your code, launch your server, go into your browser, and be sure that your Flask app is outputting the intended data.

 ## Requirements:

-* By the end of this, you should have 4 different `.py` files (three for the first problem, and one for the second problem).
+* By the end of this, you should have four different `.py` files (three for the first problem and one for the second problem).

 ------------

-## Problem 1: "Rendering like Rembrandt"
+## Problem 1: "Rendering Like Rembrandt"

-### Skill You're Practicing: Using templates to render Python
+### Skill You're Practicing: Using templates to render Python.

 Create a Flask app that renders an HTML template.
 In the template, display a greeting and a `name` variable (don't forget to pass the template the argument!).